 Aneuploidy could be having additional chromosomes (such as in Down Syndrome, where the individual has an extra copy of chromosome 21 in each cell) or missing a chromosome (such as in Turner Syndrome, where the individual is missing one X chromosome).

 Sperm can be the cause of the irregular number of chromosomes.
 Some lifestyle choices, such as tobacco smoke and exposure to certain chemicals, may cause DNA damage in sperm and result in aneuploidy of an embryo.

 The age of the mother is another important factor in aneuploidy.
 As a woman ages, the ability of her egg cells to under cell division decreases, and mistakes become more common.
 This leads to an increased chance of producing an egg with an abnormal chromosome number.

 Abnormalities can also occur if the chromosome has an abnormal structure.
 These can be from the deletion of sections of chromosomes (such as in Cri-du-Chat Syndrome, where the individual is missing a portion of chromosome 5), or having extra sections of chromosomes (such as in Pallister Killian Syndrome, where parts of chromosome 12 are duplicated).

-Over half of early-pregnancy miscarriages are caused by chromosomal abnormalities
+Around 50% of early-pregnancy miscarriages are caused by chromosomal abnormalities

 Testing for Chromosomal Abnormalities